Jiaweitsui/BIMM143_WI23/README.md

 # BIMM143_WI23
 Here is the repository for BIMM142 winter2023 class material

+some changes for testing the function